ARMmbed/BLEIntros/Docs/GettingStarted/BLE_API.md

 #mbed's BLE_API

 mbed development relies on APIs to do the grunt work of controlling the platforms, freeing developers to focus on their programs.
-And because the API also takes responsibility for platform compatibility, developers can reuse their code on any supported platform.
+And because the API takes responsibility for platform compatibility, developers can reuse their code on any supported platform.

-While the mbed OS interfaces with the platform itself, mbed’s BLE_API interfaces with the BLE controller on the platform, and is designed to hide the BLE stack’s complexity behind C++ abstractions.
-BLE_API is compatible with all BLE-enabled mbed platforms, and together with mbed OS lets developers implicitly benefit from all the low-power optimisations offered by the hardware: the clocks, timers and other hardware peripherals are automatically configured to their lowest power consumption, and all the programmer has to do is remember to yield to  the ``waitForEvent()`` function of the BLE_API anytime the system needs to idle (for more information about ``waitForEvent()``, see our [event-driven programming section](/InDepth/Events/).
+While the mbed OS interfaces with the platform itself, mbed’s BLE_API interfaces with the BLE controller on the platform.
+It's designed to hide the BLE stack’s complexity behind C++ abstractions and is compatible with all BLE-enabled mbed platforms. mbed OS and the BLE_API together let developers implicitly benefit from all the low-power optimisations the hardware offers by automatically configuring the clocks, timers and other hardware peripherals to work at their lowest power consumption.
+All that developers have to do is remember to yield to the BLE_API ``waitForEvent()`` function whenever the system needs to idle (for more information about ``waitForEvent()``, see our [event-driven programming section](/InDepth/Events/).

 ##BLE_API, Bridges and Stacks